andvcrc/andvcrc/README.md

 - 👋 Hi, I’m @andvcrc (André Victor).
 - 👀 I’m interested in web development technologies.
-- 🌱 I’m currently learning web technologies and framework, specifically React and NextJS now.
+- 🌱 I’m currently learning web technologies and frameworks, like Spring Boot now.
-- 💞️ I’m looking to collaborate on web-sites projects.
+- 💞️ I’m seraching to collaborate on web projects.
 - 📫 You can reach me on Instagram, Linkedin or sending me a e-mail on form in my porftolio.
 All the links bellow!

 - 🔗 Instagram: https://www.instagram.com/_andvictor/